La Samaritaine: 1870–1930s: Early years and expansion

 In 1870 Ernest Cognacq opened La Samaritaine, on the corner of Rue du Pont-Neuf and Rue de la Monnaie.
 In 1872 Cognacq married Marie-Louise Jaÿ, and they began to manage the store together.
+The store was named after the old Samaritaine pumping station, which until 1813 had stood on the second arch of the nearby Pont Neuf.

 The interiors of magasin one (magasin means "store" in French) were redesigned in 1891, and the project was overseen by architect Frantz Jourdain.
 He also designed magasin two, which opened in 1910.
 Much of magasin two had been pre-fabricated, allowing the construction to occur rapidly.
 Magasin one's façade was also updated to match magasin two.

 By the time the store's remodel and expansion was finished in 1910 the style of the new buildings were outdated and when the decision was made to expand in the 1920s city officials allowed for the expansion only if specifications of the city were followed (these specifications centred around a more current architectural style).
 This was done with little opposition from Cognacq and Jourdain as both were aware that now magasin one and two were outdated in style.

 Between 1926 and 1928, Jourdain and Henri Sauvage worked together designing the stores extension towards the river Seine.
 By the end of this partnership the Samaritaine was made up of four buildings and was eleven floors in height.

 In 1930 and 1932 two expansions were completed designed by Jourdain.